-There are certain milestones your preschooler to should, but what if he doesn’t?
+There are certain preschool cognitive development milestones your child should meet, but what if he doesn’t?

 I’ve had five kids of my own kids and taught tons and tons of preschoolers, so I can attest to how different each child is and how each child progresses at their own rate.
 How they all blossom in their own time, and how some children are unique flowers with a bloom a little different from the rest.